-The Arctic hare is a species of hare that has adapted to live in the Arctic tundra and icy cold environments.
+The Arctic hare is a species of a hare that has adapted to live in the Arctic tundra and icy cold environments.

 They usually measure about 43 to 70 centimeters in body length and can weigh up to 7 kilograms, although typically their weight ranges between 2.5 and 5.5 kilograms.

-Arctic hares are found in the northern parts of Greenland, Alaska, Canadian Arctic Islands, and Northern Canada.
+Arctic hares are found in the northern parts of Greenland, Alaska, the Canadian Arctic Islands, and Northern Canada.
 The Arctic hare is usually herbivorous, feeding primarily on woody plants and willow.

 The Arctic shrew is a midsize, solitary mammal from the northern regions of North America.